DataBiosphere/toil/docs/appendices/deploy.rst

 is part of a package called ``util``, in a subdirectory of the current directory.
 Additional functionality is in a separate module called ``util.sort.quick`` which corresponds to ``util/sort/quick.py``.
-Because we invoke the workflow via ``python -m workflow.main``, Toil can determine the root directory of the hierarchy–``my_project`` in this case–and copy all Python modules underneath it to each worker.
+Because we invoke the workflow via ``python3 -m workflow.main``, Toil can determine the root directory of the hierarchy–``my_project`` in this case–and copy all Python modules underneath it to each worker.
 The ``-m`` option is documented `here`_